JosephHeydorn/MakeCode-Tutorials/docs/projects/Touchpoint-Piano.md

 ## Step 2

 Next we want to grab 4 "touched sensor is touched" blocks.
 Then we want to place them inside of the while block.
-This block sould be placed where it says "true".
+This block should be placed where it says "true".
 Then we want to number them from 5 to 8.

 ```blocks
 basic.forever(function () {